Do Cars Have Black Boxes? A Deep Dive into Automotive Event Data Recorders

 What Is an Auto Black Box?

-Do Cars Have Black Boxes in 2025 and Beyond?
+Do Cars Have Black Boxes Today?

 Do All Cars Come With a Black Box?